-Hedging policies for exchange rate risk: The Corporation enters into exchange rate derivatives to hedge exchange rate variations between the U,S, dollar and the currencies of transactions the Corporation undertakes.
-In accordance with the policies established by the Board of Directors, these hedge transactions are only entered into when there are recognized assets or liabilities, forecast of highly probable transactions for non-hedging purposes.
+- Hedging policies for exchange rate risk: The Corporation enters into exchange rate derivatives to hedge exchange rate variations between the U,S, dollar and the currencies of transactions the Corporation undertakes.
+In accordance with the policies established by the Board of Directors, these hedge transactions are only entered into when there are recognized assets or liabilities, forecast of highly probable transactions or firm commitments.
+The Corporation does not enter into derivative transactions for non-hedging purposes.